Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 - Currently known `kubelet` dependency added requirement to run the component at bootstrapping phase.
 - Storage CSI migration will be required for OpenStack and vSphere providers
 - Networking:
-  - In GCP and OpenStack the `Routes` [interface](https://github.com/kubernetes/cloud-provider/blob/0dc0419ec04907f9deb6aa498cece84f10044726/cloud.go#L63) is implemented.
+  - Q: In the CCM interface the `Routes` [interface](https://github.com/kubernetes/cloud-provider/blob/0dc0419ec04907f9deb6aa498cece84f10044726/cloud.go#L63) is implemented.
 Does it have any relation to the SDN?
 [Link](https://github.com/kubernetes/cloud-provider/blob/master/controllers/route/route_controller.go) to the controller managing this.
+  A: No, the logic for `Routes` is [disabled](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/8be94db9da523152af2268bd7f891fe089a424eb/bindata/v4.1.0/config/defaultconfig.yaml#L8-L9) by default across all providers.
-  - OpenStack Load Balancing is an optional feature, though is [supported](https://github.com/kubernetes/cloud-provider/blob/master/controllers/service/controller.go) by the CCM interface with the [LoadBalancer()](https://github.com/kubernetes/cloud-provider/blob/0dc0419ec04907f9deb6aa498cece84f10044726/cloud.go#L49].
-How important is this functionality during cluster runtime?
+  - Q: Load Balancer setup for `Service` resources is [supported](https://github.com/kubernetes/cloud-provider/blob/master/controllers/service/controller.go) by the CCM interface with the [LoadBalancer()](https://github.com/kubernetes/cloud-provider/blob/0dc0419ec04907f9deb6aa498cece84f10044726/cloud.go#L49] method.
+How important is this functionality during cluster lifetime?
+  A: Only the [ingress-operator](https://github.com/openshift/cluster-ingress-operator) is affected by this.
+Any `Route` resource changes will not be configured while the `CCM` is down, and any request to provision an external access to the cluster will not be satisfied.

 3. Should we reuse the existing cloud provider config or generate a new one?
 CCM config is backward compatible with the in-tree cloud provider.
 It means we can reuse it.